Two killed as small plane crashes into bus on busy road in Brazilian city of São Paulo

 (CNN) — At least two people were killed Friday after a small plane crashed onto a busy road and collided with a bus in São Paulo, southern Brazil, leaving charred aircraft parts strewn along the highway.

 The crash took place around 7:20 a.m. local time (5:20 a.m.
-ET) along Avenida Marquês in the coastal district of Barra Funda, CNN affiliate CNN Brasil reported.
+ET) along Marquês de São Vicente in the Barra Funda neighborhood, CNN affiliate CNN Brasil reported.

-Two aircraft passengers were burned to death, according to military police.
+Two people on the aircraft were burned to death, according to military police.
 Six other people were injured, including a motorcyclist and a woman on the bus who were both hit by flying debris.

+It is not known if the two people who died were crew members or passengers, a spokesman for the fire department of the military police in São Paulo, Captain André Elias Santos, later told CNN.

+Dramatic video of the deadly incident showed the small aircraft crashing into the busy road in São Paulo.
+The aircraft skidded along the highway, narrowly missing a long queue of morning traffic, and was followed by a thick plume of smoke.

 Footage from the aftermath on Friday showed black clouds of smoke and bright orange flames unfurling over the highway.